 - we place an emphasis on value rather than price alone in our procurement decisions;

-- the vast majority of our offices are in low-risk locations;
+- the vast majority of our offices are in low-risk locations; and

 - understand the full extent of our global supply chain;

-- identify potential risks outside our ‘core’ offices and engage further with our suppliers outside the UK with respect to modern slavery and human trafficking risks.
+- identify potential emergent risks outside our ‘core’ offices and engage further with our suppliers outside the UK with respect to modern slavery and human trafficking risks.

 TRAINING AVAILABLE TO OUR PEOPLE

 We remain committed to educating our people with respect to the risks our businesses faces in relation to modern slavery and human trafficking and also how these risks can be negated.

-In the financial year ending 30 April 2018 we aim to:
+In the financial year ending 30 April 2020 we aim to:

-Herbert Smith Freehills LLP Council approved this statement on behalf of the members of Herbert Smith Freehills LLP on 19 September 2017.
+Herbert Smith Freehills LLP Council approved this statement on behalf of the members of Herbert Smith Freehills LLP on 18 September 2019

-The Designated Members of Herbert Smith Freehills Paris LLP approved this statement on behalf of the Members of Herbert Smith Freehills Paris LLP on 22 September 2017.
+The Designated Members of Herbert Smith Freehills Paris LLP approved this statement on behalf of the Members of Herbert Smith Freehills Paris LLP on 26 September 2019.

-Exchange House Services Limited board of directors approved this statement on 26 September 2017.
+Exchange House Services Limited board of directors approved this statement on 3 October 2019.

 Herbert Smith Freehills LLP